github/docs/content/webhooks/types-of-webhooks.md

 Enterprise owners can create global webhooks to subscribe to events that occur within their enterprise or within organizations and repositories owned by the enterprise.

 You can create multiple webhooks in a single enterprise.
-However, you can only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
-For example, in a single enterprise you could only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} different webhooks that each subscribe to the `membership` event.
+However, you can only create up to {% ifversion ghes %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
+For example, in a single enterprise you could only create up to {% ifversion ghes %}250{% else %}20{% endif %} different webhooks that each subscribe to the `membership` event.

 You can use the {% data variables.product.prodname_dotcom %} web interface to manage global webhooks.
 For more information, see "[AUTOTITLE](/webhooks/using-webhooks/creating-webhooks#creating-a-global-webhook-for-a-github-enterprise)," "[AUTOTITLE](/webhooks/using-webhooks/editing-webhooks#editing-a-global-webhook-for-a-github-enterprise)," and "[AUTOTITLE](/webhooks/using-webhooks/disabling-webhooks#disabling-a-global-webhook-for-a-github-enterprise)." {% data reusables.enterprise_user_management.manage-global-webhooks-api %}